-This course provides a general introduction to behavior problems of childhood.
-A particular emphasis will be placed on differentiating among the many associated labels (i.e. behavioral disturbances, behavior problems, mental illness, developmental disorder, maladaptive behavior, and dysfunctional behavior) with this category of disorders.
-The course will review classification and etiology of major mental health disorders within the context of normal and abnormal mental and emotional development of children.
-Children's behavior disorders will be examined in the contexts of family, peer group, school, and community.
-The ethical considerations associated with this topic as well as the impact of culture on children and their families will be highlighted.
-Strategies employed to treat children and their families will also be addressed.
+This course provides a general introduction to the assessment and treatment of behavior problems of childhood and adolescence.
+The course will review classification and etiology of major mental health disorders within the contexts of normal and abnormal mental and emotional development of children and adolescents, and family, peer group, school, and community The ethical considerations related to the assessment and treatment of children and adolescents with behavior disorders will be examined.
+The impact of trauma, family factors, culture and oppression on the development, naming, and treatment of behavior disorders will be highlighted.
+Strategies employed to treat children, adolescents and their families will also be addressed.